Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

 \subsection{SeNMo Deep Learning Model}

-In learning scenarios with hundreds to thousands of features and relatively few training samples, Feedforward networks are susceptible to overfitting \cite{chen2020pathomic}.
-Unlike Convolutional Neural Networks (CNNs), the weights in Feedforward networks are shared, making them more prone to training instabilities caused by perturbations and regularization techniques like stochastic gradient descent and Dropout.
-CNNs do not perform as well on high-dimensional, low-sample data for several reasons including the spatial invariance assumption, fixed input size, and parameter efficiency viz-a-viz multiomics data sparsity.
-Transformers-based models are also not inherently optimized for high-dimensional, low-sample data, such as in genomics or other multiomics datasets, due to the fact that these models use attention mechanism to predict the next token in case of language tasks and meaningful patterns in non-language tasks, which fails in case of highly sparse molecular data.
-To address overfitting in high-dimensional, low-sample-size multiomics data and employ more robust regularization techniques during training, we draw inspiration from Self-Normalizing Networks (SNN) introduced by Klambauer et al. \cite{klambauer2017self}.
-SNNs have been extensively used for their ability to effectively handle high-dimensional data with limited samples, making them particularly relevant in the field of multiomics data analysis.
-Our learning framework is based on the stacked layers of SNNs, as described below.
+In scenarios involving hundreds or thousands of features with relatively few training samples, feedforward networks often face the risk of overfitting \cite{chen2020pathomic}.
+Unlike CNNs, weights in feedforward networks are shared, making them vulnerable to training instabilities caused by perturbations and regularization techniques such as stochastic gradient descent and dropout.
+CNNs, on the other hand, struggle to handle high-dimensional, low-sample data due to the spatial invariance assumption, fixed input size, and inefficiencies in managing multi-omics data sparsity.
+Transformer-based models are also suboptimal for high-dimensional, low-sample data, as they rely heavily on attention mechanisms tailored for predicting sequential patterns, which fails when dealing with highly sparse molecular data.

+To address the challenges of overfitting and instability in high-dimensional, low-sample-size multi-omics data, we drew inspiration from self-normalizing networks introduced by Klambauer \textit{et al}. \cite{klambauer2017self}.
+Self-normalizing neural networks are particularly suited for high-dimensional datasets with limited samples, a characteristic that makes them highly relevant for multi-omics analysis.
+The SeNMo architecture is based on stacked layers of self-normalizing neural networks, as detailed below.